Really, why not? Do you think that PR is only for the big guns or that winning races will be sufficient? Well, it’s not and it won’t.

 No need for a love affair but…

-It is your sport and that’s what you do best.
-However, you are likely to have a manager, a physio or an accountant.
+Of course, your core business is your sport and that’s what you do best.
+However, you are likely to have a manager, a physio, or an accountant.
 They are all there to look after you and make sure you look your best.
 Arguably, few things are more important than your reputation.
 You don’t need to love PR, just find a relationship that works for you.
 Then get somebody to handle it for you.

-One final thing: If you think you don’t need PR because the sports media already writes about you without your doing, that’s not a good thing, it is a missed opportunity.
+One final thing: If you think you don’t need PR because the sports media already writes about you anyway, that is not a good thing, it is a missed opportunity.
 Because the old saying is still true:

 “If you don’t tell your story, somebody else will.”